Hete/kohana-paypal/README.markdown

 * Configuration for each environnements.
 * Custom exceptions to deal with failure properly.
 * Redirect URL are pre-computed from the class and available in the response.
+* PayPal objects for stuff like RequestEnvelope and ResponseEnvelope.
+* Encoding api to easily work with multidimensional arrays.
 * More to come.. !

 ### Example of request class :